TheOSDevLab/Bare-Metal-Assembly/notes/01_syntax/01_AT&T.md

 jmp start   # Jump to 'start'.
 ```

-The difference between AT&T and Intel syntax when it comes to labels is with local labels.
+The main difference between AT&T and Intel syntax regarding labels lies in the handling of local labels.

 + **Global** labels are defined without a prefix (e.g., `main:`).
 + **Local** labels use numeric labels and suffixes (`1f`, `1b`) for forward and backward jumps.